One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Topolectric circuit realization of nonsymmorphic models

 where $u_\mathrm{max}$ is the value of the alternating onsite energy at infinity, $N$ is the number of nodes, and $\zeta$ is the soliton width.
-This results in a significantly larger peak in the impedance as there are eigenvalues $j_n$ closer to zero energy when compared to an atomically sharp soliton \cite{allen22}.
+This results in a significantly larger peak in the impedance as there are eigenvalues $j_p$ closer to zero energy when compared to an atomically sharp soliton \cite{allen22}.
 We show this in Fig.~\ref{impedancegraphsCDW}(c) as a function of the frequency for current injected at the first node and with output current at the center of the chain, where a significantly larger peak at $\omega=\omega_0$ is shown as compared to Fig.~\ref{impedancegraphsCDW}(a).
-In Fig.~\ref{impedancegraphsCDW}(d), the two-point impedance for current injected at the first node as a function of output node is shown, and the impedance peaks at the center of the chain at the position of the soliton.
+In Fig.~\ref{impedancegraphsCDW}(d), the two-point impedance for current injected at the first node as a function of output node is shown, where the impedance is exponentially (linearly in the log scale) localized around the location of the soliton at the center of the chain.
+For both the SSH and CDW models, the component values may be scaled linearly with the magnitude of impedance spectra shown in Fig.~\ref{impedencegraphsSSH} and Fig.~\ref{impedancegraphsCDW}.

-We note that it is also possible to build a CDW circuit by alternating the grounding component from capacitors to inductors, however, this can not realize a phase of the SSH model.
+We note that it is also possible to build a CDW circuit by alternating the grounding component from capacitors to inductors, however, this cannot realize a phase of the SSH model.